 Color blindness

-Ishihara test, a color perception test
+Ishihara test, a color perception test for red-green deficiencies |

 For the rest of us, all colors are made of 3 components - red, green and blue.
 Microsoft's page on color blindness shows how other colors are composed from the three.
 It also goes to show how different colors will be perceived by people with color deficiencies.